Methamphetamine

-The effects of methamphetamine are nearly identical to other substituted amphetamine.
+The effects of methamphetamine are nearly identical to other substituted amphetamines.
 In low to moderate and therapeutic doses (5–25 mg orally), methamphetamine produces typical SNDRA effects and may elevate mood, increase alertness, concentration, and energy, reduce appetite, and promote weight loss.
 In overdose or during extended binges, it may induce psychosis, breakdown of skeletal muscle, seizures, and bleeding in the brain.
 Chronic high-dose use can precipitate unpredictable and rapid mood swings, stimulant psychosis (e.g., paranoia, hallucinations, delirium, and delusions), and aggression.
 Recreationally, methamphetamine's ability to increase energy has been reported to lift mood and increase sexual desire to such an extent that users are able to engage in sexual activity continuously for several days while binging the drug.
 Methamphetamine is known to possess a high abuse liability (a high likelihood that extratherapeutic use will lead to compulsive drug use) and high psychological dependence liability (a high likelihood that withdrawal symptoms will occur when methamphetamine use ceases).
 Discontinuing methamphetamine after heavy use may lead to a post-acute-withdrawal syndrome, which can persist for months beyond the typical withdrawal period.
-At high doses, like other substituted amphetamine, methamphetamine is neurotoxic to human midbrain dopaminergic neurons and, to a lesser extent, serotonergic neurons.
+At high doses, like other substituted amphetamines, methamphetamine is neurotoxic to human midbrain dopaminergic neurons and, to a lesser extent, serotonergic neurons.
 Methamphetamine neurotoxicity causes adverse changes in brain structure and function, such as reductions in grey matter volume in several brain regions, as well as adverse changes in markers of metabolic integrity.

 Methamphetamine belongs to the substituted phenethylamine and substituted amphetamine chemical classes and as a drug acts as a serotonin–norepinephrine–dopamine releasing agent.
 It is related to the other dimethylphenethylamines as a positional isomer of these compounds, which share the common chemical formula auto=1|C10H15N.